jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 ## 4 Zero-inflated negative binomial  97488.54
 ```

-The negative binomial hurdle model appears to be the best model, and so
+While the negative binomial hurdle has the lowest AIC, the linear model
+retains direct comparability with the Manchester approach so was
-was ultimately used in the main analysis.
+ultimately used in the main analysis.

 ## Save output models